DysaniazzZ/HelloAndroid/README.md

 # HelloAndroid
-* A primary application
+* A primary tutorial app that uses common APIs.
-* The tutorial of Android
+* Most codes are from the book of GuoLin's FirstLine.